maxviazov/Spring-Frameworks-/What's-New-in-Spring-Framework-5.x.md

 * `@ExceptionHandler` can target exception causes at any level of nesting.
 * `ForwardedHeaderFilter` updates the remote address/port from "Forwarded For" headers.
 * Add missing beans to `WebMvcConfigurationSupport` in order to make `DispatcherServlet.properties` (now lazily parsed) not needed for most use cases.
+* Support for [Kotlin multiplatform serialization](https://github.com/Kotlin/kotlinx.serialization) (JSON only for now)

 ### Spring WebFlux